ShaunCurtis/Blazr.ModalDialog/readme.md

 ### IModalDialogContext

 `ModalDialogContext` encapsulates state and state management for a modal dialog component in a context class.
-The context is cascaded not the component.

 `IModalDialogContext` defines the interface.